Skip to content

 • Other files can be added to use different Python modules; in this example, we are using the utils directory.
 These modules can have any name and directory structure, as long as they are correctly loaded in the main.py file.

-• The requirements.txt file should list required library versions for execution.
-All of them must be compatible with Python 3.8.
+• The requirements.txt file should list all the required library versions for execution.
+All of them must be compatible with the Python runtime version selected for the experiment: 3.8, 3.9, 3.10, 3.11 or 3.12.

 Import Required Libraries

-There is no specific libraries that should be imported.
-You can import any library for your own use: e.g. pandas.
-And, also import other python modules from your files.
+There are no specific required libraries, you can import any library for your own use: e.g. pandas.
+And, also import other Python modules from your files.

 import pandas as pd